Treaty of Paris (1783): Consequences

 The actual geography of North America turned out not to match the details used in the treaty.
 The treaty specified a southern boundary for the United States, but the separate Anglo-Spanish agreement did not specify a northern boundary for Florida.
 The Spanish government assumed that the boundary was the same as in the 1763 agreement by which it had first given its territory in Florida to Great Britain.
 While the West Florida Controversy continued, Spain used its new control of Florida to block American access to the Mississippi, in defiance of Article 8.
-The treaty stated that the boundary of the United States extended from the "most northwesternmost point" of the Lake of the Woods (now partly in Minnesota, partly in Manitoba, and partly in Ontario) directly westward until it reached the Mississippi River.
-However the Mississippi does not in fact extend that far northward, and the line going west from the Lake of the Woods never intersects the river.
+To the north, the treaty stated that the boundary of the United States extended from the "most northwesternmost point" of the Lake of the Woods in present-day Minnesota, Manitoba, and Ontario, directly westward until it reached the Mississippi River.
+However, the Mississippi does not extend that far northward, and the line going west from the Lake of the Woods never intersects the river.
 Additionally, the Treaty of Paris did not explain how the new border would function in terms of controlling the movement of people and trade between British North America and the United States.
-The American diplomats' expectation of negotiating a commercial treaty with Great Britain to resolve some of the unfinished business of the Treaty of Paris failed to materialize in 1784.
+The American diplomats' expectation of negotiating a commercial treaty with Britain to resolve some of the unfinished business of the Treaty of Paris failed to materialize in 1784.
+Despite government agreements for British evacuation of northern forts, Britain continued to occupy the forts.
+Meanwhile, the British were dissatisfied with the American harassment of Loyalists.
 The United States would thus wait until 1794 to negotiate its first commercial agreement with the British Empire, the Jay Treaty.

-Great Britain violated the treaty stipulation that it should relinquish control of forts in United States territory "with all convenient speed."
-British troops remained stationed at six forts in the Great Lakes region and at two at the north end of Lake Champlain.
-The British also built an additional fort in present-day Ohio in 1794, during the Northwest Indian War.
-They found the justification for their actions during the unstable and extremely tense situation that existed in the area following the war, in the failure of the US government to fulfill commitments made to compensate loyalists for British losses, as well as in the British need for time to liquidate various assets in the region.
-All of the posts were relinquished peacefully through diplomatic means as a result of the Jay Treaty:
+A major point of tension in Anglo-American relations after US independence was the British refusal to relinquish control over eight forts in what was technically American territory "with all convenient speed".
+Six of the forts were located in the Great Lakes region and two were located at the north end of Lake Champlain.
+The British also built another fort in present-day Ohio in 1794 during the Northwest Indian War.
+They justified the continued occupation of the forts by citing the United States' failure to abide by the terms of the Treaty of Paris, specifically the American promise to compensate British subjects, including Loyalists, for their wartime losses.
+All of the forts were relinquished peacefully through diplomatic means as a result of the Jay Treaty: